 The construction and siting of a physical war memorial within the local community.

 The Breamish Valley incorporates the following hamlets and villages:

 - Old Bewick

 - Westwood Hall

 We recognise that, even today, the issue of commemorating our war dead is an emotive one.
 We have, in good faith, attempted to identify all the individuals from the Breamish Valley who lost their lives and to construct as complete a list as possible.
-To this end, Robbie Burn has undertaken extensive research to identify 30 service personnel (as at 26 January 2018) who lost their lives in either of the two world wars.
+To this end, Robbie Burn, with assistance from interested parties, has undertaken extensive research to identify 39 service personnel (as at 9 October 2018) who lost their lives in either of the two world wars.

 We acknowledge that there may be omissions from the list of fallen individuals and, therefore, we have made provision for names to be added.
 The inclusion criteria, and the procedure for requesting a name to be added to the Roll of Honour and War Memorial, are set out in the following document: